A generating tree approach to k-nonnesting partitions and permutations: Open arc diagrams: An object under construction

 \subsection{Open arc diagrams}

-We generalize partition diagrams by allowing two additional vertex types: \emph{semi-openers} and \emph{semi-transitories}.
-These vertices are incident to \emph{semi-arcs} with no right end-point, which we also call \emph{open arcs}.
+To generalize partition diagrams, we allow semi-arcs with a left endpoint, but no right endpoint.
+Otherwise said, we allow opener and transitory vertices with incident arcs that are not `closed', which we call open semi-arcs or simply semi-arcs.
 We call these generalized diagrams \emph{open partition diagrams}.
-To ensure a standard representation, we shall continue the semi-arcs to a vertical line to the right of vertex $n$, and retain their order, not allowing the semi-arcs to intersect.
-We denote the semi-arc with left end-point $i$ by $(i,*)$.
-Figure~\ref{fig:halfarc} displays an example.
-We view open partition diagrams as ancestors to proper set partitions, in a process which incrementally adds vertices in numerical order, possibly closing semi-arcs and/or opening new ones.
-The open partition diagram $\pi$ in Figure~\ref{fig:halfarc} is an ancestor to the two set partitions represented in Figure~\ref{fig:descendantshalfarc}, among infinitely many others.
+To ensure a standard representation, we draw the semi-arcs to a vertical line to the right of vertex $n$, and retain their order, not allowing the semi-arcs to intersect.
+We denote the semi-arc with left endpoint $i$ by $(i,*)$.
+Figure~\ref{fig:halfarc} contains an example.

+A diagram with no semi-arcs represents a usual set partition.
+We call such a diagram a \emph{complete} (partition) diagram.
+We view an open partition diagram as a future set partition, or a set partition in progress, specifically in a process which incrementally adds vertices in numerical order, possibly closing semi-arcs and/or opening new ones.
+The open partition diagram $\pi$ in Figure~\ref{fig:halfarc} is an ancestor to the two set partitions represented in Figure~\ref{fig:descendantshalfarc}, in this process among infinitely many others.

-An open partition diagram could also be viewed as a set partition in which each block is coloured one of two colours: one for proper blocks, and another for blocks ending with a semi-arc.
-For example, $\pi$ above represents the bi-coloured partition $\mathbf{\{1,3\},\{5\}, \{7\}}, \{2\},\{4,6\}, \{8,9\}$.
-As such, it is easy to determine that the exponential generating function for open partition diagrams is $e^{2e^z-2}$.
+An open partition diagram could also be viewed as a set partition in which each block is coloured one of two colours: one for proper blocks, i.e. fixed points or those that end in a closer, and another for blocks ending with a semi-arc.
+For example, $\pi$ above represents the bicoloured partition $\mathbf{\{1,3\}}, \{2\}, \{4,6\}, \mathbf{\{5\}, \{7\}}, \{8,9\}$, where blocks written in bold face are those that end in a semi-arc, and normal fonts indicate proper blocks.